eNMS-automation/eNMS/docs/workflows/workflow_system.rst

 There are two types of edge in a workflow: ``success edge`` and ``failure edge``.
 The ``success edge`` indicates where to move in the graph if the source task was executed with success, while the ``failure edge`` does the same thing in case of failure.
+On top of that, each workflow must have a ``Start`` task and an ``End`` task for eNMS to know which task should be executed first and when to stop running the workflow.

 Workflows are created and managed from the :guilabel:`workflows/workflow_management` page.